 If you’re an aspiring foster parent or current foster parent with The Buckeye Ranch, you can select your category below accordingly and register for any upcoming trainings below!
 We look forward to learning with you soon!

-*Register once for all 7 sessions
+Register once and attend all five sessions to receive credit.

 Children in foster care come from diverse cultural, religious, and philosophical backgrounds.
 This training helps caregivers understand the fundamentals of worldviews and how they shape beliefs, values, and behaviors.
 Participants will explore major religious and non-religious worldviews, learn strategies for navigating cross-cultural dynamics, and discuss legal considerations related to religion in foster care.
 By gaining this knowledge, caregivers can create supportive environments that respect cultural diversity and promote positive relationships.

-*Register once for all 7 sessions
+Register once and attend all five sessions to receive credit.

 This course outlines the caregiver’s role on the child protection team, covering responsibilities such as advocacy, mandated reporting, supporting the Family Case Plan, partnering with families, and meeting the child’s needs.
 It also addresses medication management, the five “rights” of medication administration, and relevant medication-related rules.